Skip to content

 Digital excursions

-Take advantage of our curriculum-linked programs and virtual tours for schools who can’t make it to the National Museum but want to interact with collections and staff.
+Take advantage of our curriculum-linked programs for schools who can’t make it to the National Museum but want to interact with collections and staff.

 Group size